AirP0WeR/strava-telegram-bot/README.md

 # Strava Telegram Bot

 A simple Strava bot using Stravlib & Telegram for fetching and calculating statistics.
+It's ready to be deployed on Heroku as well.

 ## Getting Started